rudwo8134/Speerproejct/README.md

   3. make billing information
   ----------------------------
-  I didn't update the function. not enough time to do.
+  I didn't update the function. not enough time to do. and also i didnt build mobile version. this website is for only desktop version(recomended 1920px-1080px)

 ### Contact information
  -  Build by Eric.shin